SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSPersonEntity/GetContact.md

----
+﻿---
 title: crmscript_ref_NSPersonEntity_GetContact
-description: NSPersonEntity.GetContact()
+description: Contact NSPersonEntity.GetContact()
 intellisense: NSPersonEntity.GetContact
-keywords: GetContact()
+keywords: NSPersonEntity, GetContact
 so.topic: reference
 ---

 The contact the contact person is registered on.
-This is required.
+This is required unless the 'MandatoryContactOnPerson' preference is set.

-* **Returns:** Contact
+**Returns:** Contact